(seizures that affect the whole brain)

 Tonic–clonic seizures are recognised by a sudden loss of consciousness, the body stiffens (tonic phase) quickly followed by general muscle jerking (clonic phase).
 Breathing may appear difficult and the person may bite the tongue.
 The seizure ends when the jerking stops, muscles relax and normal breathing returns.
 Tonic–clonic seizures usually last 1–3 minutes, seldom longer.
 There may be a period of confusion after the seizure and the person may want to sleep.

-Myoclonic seizures are uncontrolled muscle jerks.
+Myoclonic seizures are characterized by brief uncontrollable jerks of a muscle or muscle group.
 These seizures usually occur soon after waking or before going to bed when the person is tired.
-As a generalised seizure a loss of consciousness occurs but it is very brief and hardly noticeable.

 Tonic seizures are generalized seizures causing the muscles to stiffen and if the person is standing they will fall quite heavily to the floor.
 This type of seizure often causes head injury and it is advisable for the person to wear a protective helmet to avoid constant injury.